elx3020/elx3020/README.md

 - 👋 Hi, I’m @elx3020
 - 👀 I’m interested in GameDevelopment, Front-End-Developer, Web-Developer
-- 💞️ I’m looking to collaborate on Websites, apps, videogames.
+- 💞️ I’m looking to collaborate on Websites, apps, Deep Learning and videogames.

 <!---
 elx3020/elx3020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.